GuillaumeHJ/GuillaumeHJ/README.md

 ---

 ## 📝 Quick One-Liner (About Me)
 *“MVA (ENS) graduate and Research Engineer at Valeo.
-Experience in multimodal retrieval, medical image segmentation, RL for biological simulations, and deep learning source separation.
+Experience in transformers fundational models, GNNs, multimodal retrieval, medical image segmentation, RL for biological simulations, and deep learning source separation.
 Now transitioning to PhD-level research applying GNNs and RL to gene regulatory networks and molecular systems.”*